yjg30737/pyqt-assistant-v2-example/README.md

 Note: By default, it provides edgar/brka-10k.txt, edgar/goog-10k.pdf, and edgar/aapl-10k.pdf as shown in the OpenAI documentation.

+Using SQLite as a database, for saving conversation history.

 ## How to Use CUI
 If you find it cumbersome to use the desktop software with GUI, there is also a way to use CUI.